 All campers must be between the ages of those entering 8th grade and seniors to be in high school.
-High school graduates are NOT allowed to attend due to NCAA rules.
+Because of COVID, high school graduates will be allowed to attend due.
 Campers will be matched up against and with other campers of the same age and grade level.

 Those campers who come individually (as most are) will be combined to form their own team during passing league so that everyone can enjoy the team experience.

 First and foremost … read the FAQs.
 Over the years we’ve accumulated the most asked questions.
 Secondly email us via “Contact Us” form.
 You will get the fastest response from email versus leaving a message on voicemail.
 Typically emails will get a response within 12 hours or less.